Skip to main contentSkip to navigation

 Can data be recovered after an I/O device error on an external hard drive?

 An I/O (Input/Output) device error means the operating system cannot read from or write to the drive.
 Common causes include bad sectors, a failing USB cable, degraded read/write heads, or a corrupted bridge chip.
 Disconnect the drive immediately.
-If the drive is clicking or making unusual sounds, the heads are damaged & continued use will cause platter scoring.
+If the drive is clicking or making unusual sounds, the heads are damaged & continued use can cause platter scoring.
 Try a different USB cable first to rule out cable failure.
 If the error persists, the drive needs professional diagnosis via PC-3000 direct SATA connection to determine whether the failure is in the bridge, firmware, or heads.

 Is there an external hard drive repair service near me?